MicroEJ/docs/VEEPortingGuide/bspConnection.rst

    BSP connection configuration is only required in the following cases:

    - Use the SDK to produce the Executable of a Mono-Sandbox Application (recommended).
-   - Use the SDK to run a :ref:`MicroEJ Test Suite <vee_port_testsuite>` on device.
+   - Use the SDK to run a :ref:`VEE Port Test Suite <vee_port_testsuite>` on device.
    - Build a the Executable of a Multi-Sandbox Application.

 .. _bsp_connection_cases:

 MicroEJ provides a flexible way to configure the BSP connection to target any kind of projects, teams organizations and company build flows.
-To achieve this, the BSP connection can be configured either at VEE Port level or at MicroEJ Application level (or a mix of both).
+To achieve this, the BSP connection can be configured either at VEE Port level or at Application level (or a mix of both).

 The 3 most common integration cases are: